Construction Costs in Los Angeles

 Cost per square foot, used in isolation, tells you very little about what your specific project will cost.
 Two 5,000-square-foot houses built on the same street in the same year can differ by millions of dollars depending on site conditions, foundation requirements, structural systems, mechanical complexity, and finish selections.
 A flat-lot house in Mar Vista with standard soils and wood-frame construction is a very different project than a hillside house in the Hollywood Hills with caissons drilled into bedrock, a structural steel frame, and retaining walls holding back the slope.
 Quoting both at "X dollars per square foot" obscures the factors that actually drive the cost.

-There is another problem that is less obvious but equally important: when someone gives you a cost-per-square-foot number, you rarely know what is included.
+A second problem is less obvious but equally important: when someone gives you a cost-per-square-foot number, you rarely know what is included.
 One contractor tells you $1,000 per square foot.
 Another tells you $1,200.
 The natural assumption is that the first contractor is less expensive.
 But the $1,000 number might assume more owner-supplied materials, may not include permitting or utility coordination, and may carry different assumptions about what the owner is providing versus what the contractor is responsible for.
-The $1,200 number might include all of that plus finish trim and appliances.
-Without a detailed breakdown of inclusions and exclusions, you are not comparing two prices.
-You are comparing two different scopes of work, and the headline number is not a complete picture of which one actually covers your project.

-There is a third issue that matters for how your project is delivered.
+A third issue matters for how your project is delivered.
 On a lump-sum contract, the contractor's profit is the difference between the contract price and the actual cost of the work.
 That structure can create incentives to find savings after the contract is signed, which may or may not align with the owner's expectations for quality and specification adherence.
 A cost-per-square-foot number tells you what someone is willing to commit to before the project starts.
 It does not tell you how that number will be managed during execution, which is where delivery method and contract structure become important.

 Three Problems with Cost Per Square Foot